cse-bristol/solar-wizard-model/README.md

 If the `proj` being used by postGIS doesn't have the datum grids, the result will be way off.
 It will only be correct if the file `OSTN15_NTv2_OSGBtoETRS.gsb` is in the directory indicated by the environment variable `PROJ_LIB` (or its default location of `/usr/share/proj` or `/usr/local/share/proj`, depending on distro, if `PROJ_LIB` is unset).
 If your proj version is < 7, this file is found in the project [proj-datumgrid](https://github.com/OSGeo/proj-datumgrid).
 If it is >=7, it is found in the project [proj-data](https://github.com/OSGeo/PROJ-data).
 Run `SELECT PostGIS_PROJ_Version();` To get the proj version.

-It seems that the postGIS in my distro package manager (debian-based) does include the datum grids by default; however the nixpkgs postGIS does not.
-See [shared-pg](https://github.com/cse-bristol/shared-pg/blob/master/machine-configuration.nix#L10-L14) for an example of how to get a nixpkgs postGIS to detect the datum grids.
-Also, [dev-db-shell.nix](https://github.com/cse-bristol/320-albion/blob/master/dev/db-shell.nix) will setup a shell which includes this, see [dev-notes](https://github.com/cse-bristol/320-albion/blob/master/dev/dev-notes.md) for more info.
-I don't know if the docker postGIS includes them or not.
+The postGIS in some distro package managers (e.g. debian-based ones) do include the datum grids by default; however the nixpkgs postGIS does not.

-### Albion dependencies

-At least some bits of the albion database must have been created locally using scripts from [320-albion-import](https://github.com/cse-bristol/320-albion).
-Currently, the bits required by all are:
-* local dev setup: `database/local-dev-setup.sql` - run manually
-* basic setup: `database/setup.db.sql` - will be run whenever any import job is run, or can be run manually

-Each model also needs some bits of Albion at least partially loaded:

-#### solar PV:
-* OSMM
+There will need to be at least the following table in the postGIS install:

-* OSMM heights
+* schema: `mastermap`

-#### heat demand:
-* buildings aggregate
+* table: `building_27700`

-#### hard/soft dig:
+* columns: `toid TEXT`, `geom_27700 geometry(Polygon,27700)`.
+It can have others but these are the only ones required.

+Optionally, this table will also be used if present.
+It is only used to burn in buildings missing from the LiDAR as obstacles to be used when detecting the horizon profiles of present buildings.

-* OSMM highways
+* schema: `mastermap`
-* OS Greenspace
+* table: `height`
-* OS natural land
+* columns: `toid TEXT`, `abs_hmax`, `abs_h2`.
+It can have others but these are the only ones required.

+We use the unique building ID (TOID) and building footprint geometry from OS mastermap (hence the table names) - however this is not necessarily required: as long as the polygons align properly with the LiDAR used, any building geometry and height data could be used.
+TOIDs are open-licensed data but height and geometry are not.

+### LiDAR

+The model can use LiDAR in geoTIFF format at resolutions 50cm, 1m or 2m.
+1m is ideal as 2m is too low-resolution to pick up many features and 50cm increases the time taken to fit planes to LiDAR.
+The model expects LiDAR tiles to be pre-loaded as out-of-band rasters into postGIS in the tables `models.lidar_50cm`, `models.lidar_1m`, and `models.lidar_2m`.

+Two Python modules are included which perform this task in different ways - see `solar_pv.lidar.bulk_lidar_client` and `solar_pv.lidar.defra_lidar_api_client`, but as long as the LiDAR ends up in the right tables any other method is fine too.

-## Environment variables
+### Environment variables

 * `LIDAR_DIR` - dir to store downloaded LiDAR tiles and tiles that have been extracted and processed from the raw format
-* `BULK_LIDAR_DIR` - directory containing bulk LiDAR for England, Scotland and Wales.
+* `BULK_LIDAR_DIR` - This can be ignored unless using `solar_pv.lidar.bulk_lidar_client` to load LiDAR.
+This is the directory containing bulk LiDAR for England, Scotland and Wales.
 This should have the following directory structure:
   * 206817_LIDAR_Comp_DSM
     * LIDAR-DSM-50CM-ENGLAND-EA
     * LIDAR-DSM-1M-ENGLAND-EA
     * LIDAR-DSM-2M-ENGLAND-EA
   * scotland
   * wales
-* `HEAT_DEMAND_DIR` - dir to store intermediate stages of heat demand modelling.
-Final outputs are in the database.
 * `SOLAR_DIR` - dir to store outputs and intermediate stages of solar PV modelling.
 Final outputs are in the database.
 * `PVGIS_DATA_TAR_FILE_DIR` - The directory containing the `pvgis_data.tar` file
 * `PVGIS_GRASS_DBASE_DIR` - where to create the GRASS dbase for PVMAPS
-* `SMTP_FROM` - (optional) email to send notifications from
-* `SMTP_PASS` - (optional) password for email to send notifications from
-* `EMAIL_TO_NOTIFY_ON_FAILURE` - (optional) email to notify if jobs or result extraction fails
 * `USE_LIDAR_FROM_API` - (optional) if set to a value Python will coerce to True, allow falling back to the DEFRA LiDAR API if relevant LiDAR tiles are not found in the bulk LiDAR.
 This can be left unset, in which case the API will never be used.

+## Development

+`default.nix` contains the dependencies required to setup a dev environment.
+The `default.nix` in this repo also has the dependencies required for the repositories `320-albion` and `320-albion-webapp`.

+Run `nix-build default.nix -o nixenv` to create something equivalent to a python virtualenv that you can tell your IDE to use as a virtualenv.

+I also start pycharm from a nix-shell (command plain `nix-shell`, will use `default.nix`) using `/opt/pycharm-community-2020.3.3/bin/pycharm.sh  > /dev/null 2>&1 &` so that it can understand the dependencies properly.
+This isn't ideal as you have to rebuild nixenv and restart the nix-shell and pycharm whenever you change a dependency, but that doesn't happen often.